Linking Numbers in Three-Manifolds: Examples

-In this case the 3 path-lifts of $\omega_2$ fit together to form one closed curve -- which we call a closed lift -- in $S^1\times S^2$.
-We will see that the linking numbers of this one closed lift with each of the 3 lifts of $\beta$ are obtained by summing the rows of the matrix.
-Hence the linking numbers are each $-2$.
+In this case the 3 path-lifts of $\omega_2$ fit together to form one closed curve in $S^1\times S^2$.
+The linking numbers of the single (closed) lift of $\omega_2$ with each of the 3 lifts of $\beta$ are obtained by summing the rows of the matrix.
+Hence, all the linking numbers are $-2$.

 {\bf Part II.} To complete the example, we let the role of the first pseudo-branch curve be played by $\omega_1$.

 The list of coefficients $x^j_i$ of the 2-cells $A_{2,i}$ in the 2-chain bounding lift $j$ of $\omega_1$ is given in Table~\ref{betacompcoefs.tab}.
 When $j=2,3$ these coefficients are not defined because the corresponding lifts of $\omega_1$ are not null-homologous, and the algorithm detects this, failing to produce a solution for the $x^j_i$.